 While my decoupage was curing on the two outer panels, I set about to tackle the bottom lattice-style panels.
 Their original color is black, but I wanted some dramatic change.
 What’s more dramatic than black to white? tee hee

 Time for some textural fun!
 Since I left the center panel in basic painted form, I had planned to give it a bit of drama with stencils.
 First, I used my French Script stencil as a base layer.
 You can see how I’ve used that in these past posts too.
 Next, I applied this door panel stencil for added fun.
 And, dare I say I’m having soooo much fun!

 The two panels I added decoupage to also got a stencil in a white for contrast.
-When all the stencils were done, I created more drama by using my Round Brush and gray wax to create depth and time-worn wear.
+When all the stencils were done, I created more drama by using gray wax to create depth and time-worn wear.